TrendingTechnology/baldr/README.md

-# songbook-library-update
+# baldr-sbook-updtr - BALDUR Songbook Updater

-Node module to update the songbook library.
+A nodejs to update the songbook library.

 ```
 cd module-path